All Episodes

 Right.

-So basically, I don't know if uh I I'll be honest, I don't know what's gonna happen out of it, if she's gonna be found guilty or not.
+I don't know what's going to happen out of it, if she's going to be found guilty or not.

-But um we'll we'll see what happens.
+But we'll see what happens.

-It's gonna be an interesting case.
+It's going to be an interesting case.

-But it does look like it's suspicious, at least to the um sheltering and absconder on your house.
+But it does look like it's suspicious, at least to the sheltering and absconder on your house.

 Right.

-Now you know that the Democrats have an issue with law enforcement.
+Now, you know that the Democrats have an issue with law enforcement.

 I don't understand how they think that they can have a country without a border policy and without law enforcement.

-It looks like they are trying to prepare the ground for anarcho tyranny.
+It looks like they are trying to prepare the ground for anarcho-tyranny.

 I mean, I'm not happy for saying this, but who is against law enforcement?